thingsiplay/tochd/README.md

   archive in example.
 Use in such situations option `-R` (short for `--no-rename`) to prevent that and leave the original files name found inside the archive.

+### Use DVD format for certain emulators instead

+- Some emulators don't work well with the standard CD format created by `chdman createcd` command, which is the default internal command in `tochd`.
+  The developers of ppsspp emulator recommends instead using the `chdman createdvd` command to vastly improve performance of PSP games converted to CHD format.
+For this reason I have added an option to `tochd`, so you can use the DVD format instead with `--mode dvd` .
+Do not use this blindly for all emulators.
+In fact, most are regular CDs anyway and `tochd` defaults to `--mode cd` .